 Is this Tofu Stir Fry recipe gluten-Free?

-As it is written, the recipe is not gluten-free because it contains soy sauce.
+The recipe is not gluten-free because it contains soy sauce.
 However, you can easily make this recipe gluten-free by using Tamari – a wheat-free alternative to soy sauce.

-Also, for a grain-free option, consider swapping out the rice with cauliflower rice.
+For a grain-free option, consider swapping out the rice with cauliflower rice.

 Serving and Storing Tofu Stir Fry